UnderLogic/toml-serialization/Documentation~/src/deserialization-rules/field-selection.md

 ## Overview

-By default, all public **and** non-public instance fields of an object are serialized.
+By default, all public **and** non-public instance fields of an object are deserialized.

 This does **not** include properties, only member fields.